needle-mirror/com.unity.polyspatial.visionos/Documentation~/TutorialCreateFromScratch.md

 	1. check the Enable PolySpatial Runtime box

 **Unbounded apps** </br>
-For unbounded apps that want to use ARKit features you will need to enable visionOS in the XR Plug-in Managment settings and make sure you have the **AR Foundation package** in your project.
+For unbounded apps that want to use ARKit features you will need to enable visionOS in the XR Plug-in Management settings and make sure you have the **AR Foundation package** in your project.
 For ARKit Hands make sure you have **XR Hands package** in your project.

 4. Select **File &gt; Build Settings**…
 	1. Add Scenes (SampleScene)